nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112.md

 # GeneLab bioinformatics processing pipeline for Agilent 1-channel microarray data <!-- omit in toc -->

-> **This page holds an overview and instructions for how GeneLab processes Agilent 1-channel microarray datasets*.
+> **This page holds an overview and instructions for how GeneLab processes Agilent 1-channel microarray datasets\*.
 Exact processing commands and GL-DPPD-7112 version used for specific datasets are provided with their processed data in the [GeneLab Data Systems
 (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
 >
-> \* The pipeline detailed below is currently used for animals only, it will be updated soon for processing plants and microbe microarray data.
+> \* The pipeline detailed below is currently used for animal studies only, it will be updated soon for processing plants and microbe microarray data.
 ---

 **Date:** February 13, 2023